 Over the last few months, multi-channel ordering propelled itself from a project worth considering to a must-have overnight.
 Restaurants all over the world (like Outback Australia, Max Burgers, and Sibylla) reacted with wildly varying degrees of speed.
-Some simply opened phone lines, some moved to drive-thru only, and some launched full online applications.
+Some simply opened phone lines, some moved to drive-thru only, and some launched full online ordering systems for restaurants.

 As always, the inventiveness and ingenuity of the restaurant industry surprised and delighted us.
 As the restaurant industry re-opens, we wanted to investigate how embracing multiple ordering channels could help boost business in the long term.
 Our latest webcast dove into multi-channel ordering and analyzes the channels restaurants might consider leveraging to permanently increase revenue.

 Amber Trendell, Head of Marketing at Oracle Food and Beverage, gathered experts from across the industry to discuss multi-channel or omni-channel ordering.
 Panelists included Ian Brown, Technical Account Manager at Deliverect, Mark Frenette, Director of Channel Sales at Eigen Payments, Chuck Moxley, Senior Vice President of Marketing at Mobivity, and Chris Adams, Vice President of Strategy at Oracle Food and Beverage.
 During the webcast, the speakers shared examples of innovation they had seen across the globe as well as tips and tricks on how to make multi-channel ordering work.